8 Dog-Friendly Vacation Destinations on the West Coast

-Whether you’re looking to lounge on stretches of sand with your dog by your side or take a scenic hike in the mountains, the dog-friendly destinations spanning the Pacific are sublime.
-These 8 cities are the perfect vacation spots for dog parents near the West Coast:
+Whether you're looking to lounge on stretches of sand with your dog by your side or take a scenic hike in the mountains, there are plenty of dog-friendly vacation spots spanning the West Coast.
+We chose these eight cities as the perfect getaways for dog parents near the Pacific.

 #1: San Diego, California